Actually, it's been very nice this morning because usually when it's cold around here, it's because we've had a clear night.

 It's interesting.

-So everybody get a good look, because we gotta make this go away, because I get to talk about magnets, and then go start my tractor with one.
+So everybody get a good look because we've got to make this go away because I've got to talk about magnets and then go start my tractor with one.

-Anyway, so uh so we're actually on our way to building out Civilization 2.0, and I think I'm one of the I'm one of the people that thinks that Civilization 2.0 is gonna have a lot of magnetic drive stuff in it.
+And I think I'm one of the people that thinks that Civilization 2.0 is going to have a lot of magnetic drive stuff in it.

-We're gonna start using magnets in a different way.
+We're going to start using magnets in a different way.

-And I think this because I'm an etherist, right?
+And I think this because I'm an aetherist, right?

-And so I'll tell you something about uh about the ether.
+And so I'll tell you something about the ether.

-Uh it's very difficult to conceptualize, much more so than the easy parts of trying to conceptualize quantum mechanics, the you know, various aspects of quantum tunneling, quantum interference, and other things.
+It's very difficult to conceptualize, much more so than the easy parts of trying to conceptualize quantum mechanics, various aspects of quantum tunneling, quantum interference, and other things.

 Those are easily conceptualized once you set about it.